 The following tables present our summary consolidated financial data.
-We have derived the summary consolidated statements of operations data for the six months ended June 30, 2020 and 2019 and the summary consolidated balance sheet data as of June 30, 2020 from our unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
-We have derived the summary consolidated statements of operations data for the year ended December 31, 2019 and 2018 and the summary consolidated balance sheet data as of December 31, 2019 and 2018 from our audited consolidated financial statements included elsewhere in this prospectus.
-We have prepared the unaudited interim condensed consolidated financial statements on a basis substantially consistent with our audited consolidated financial statements as of and for the year ended December 31, 2019, and the unaudited interim condensed consolidated financial statements include all normal recurring adjustments necessary for a fair statement of the financial information set forth in those unaudited interim condensed consolidated financial statements.
+We have derived the summary consolidated statements of operations data for the year ended December 31, 2018 and 2019 and the summary consolidated balance sheet data as of December 31, 2018 and 2019 from our audited consolidated financial statements included elsewhere in this prospectus.
 You should read this data together with our consolidated financial statements and related notes included elsewhere in this prospectus and the sections titled "Selected Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-Our historical results for any prior period are not necessarily indicative of our future results, and our operating results for the six-month period ended June 30, 2020 are not necessarily indicative of the results that may be expected for the year ending December 31, 2020 or any other interim periods or any future year or period.
+Our historical results for any prior period are not necessarily indicative of our future results.

-Consolidated Statement of Operations Data: (U.S. dollars in thousands except share and per share data) x Months Ended June 30, 2020 ix Months Ended June 30, 2019 - ear Ended ecember 31, 2019 ear Ended cember 31, 2018 Net product revenue \$ 57,845 \$ \$ 5,995 \$ Cost of product sales 9,930 1,577 Gross profit 47,915 4,418 Operating expenses: Research and development \$ 7,600 \$ 57,983 \$ 69,595 \$ 12,372 Sales and marketing 25,697 14,569 44,318 16,861 General and administrative 15,772 9,854 36,409 12,206 Total operating expenses 49,069 82,406 150,322 41,439 Operating loss (1,154) (82,406) (145,904) (41,439) Loss on debt extinguishment (22,639) Other income (expense), net (1,546) Interest income (expense), net (13,308) (1,231) (6,073) 1,541 Loss before taxes (38,647) (83,637) (151,977) (39,898) Income taxes Net loss and comprehensive loss \$ (38,647) \$ (83,637) \$ (151,977) \$ (39,898) Accumulation of yield on preferred stock (20,891) (16,629) (35,231) (30,185) Net loss available to common stockholders \$ (59,538) \$ (100, 266) \$ (187,208) \$ (70,083) Loss per share: Loss per share, basic and diluted $(1)(2)$ \$ (7.63) \$ (12.89) \$ (24.07) \$ (7.91) Weighted average number of shares of common stock, basic and diluted 7,798,928 7 7,777,100 7,777,441 8 3,857,622 Pro Forma net loss per share, basic and diluted (unaudited) (1)(2) \$ (0.70) \$ (3.09) Pro Forma weighted average shares of common stock outstanding, basic and diluted (unaudited) 55 5,278,574 4 9,239,211
+Consolidated Statement of Operations Data: (U.S. dollars in thousands except share and per share data) ear Ended cember 31, 2018 Year Ended December 31, 2019

+Net product revenue \$ \$

+Cost of product sales

+Gross profit

+Operating expenses:

+Research and development \$ 12,372 \$

+Sales and marketing 16,861

+General and administrative 12,206

+Total operating expenses 41,439

+Operating loss (41,439)

+Interest income (expense) 1,541

+Loss before taxes (39,898)

+Income taxes

+Net loss and comprehensive loss \$ (39,898) \$

+Accumulation of yield on preferred stock (30,185)

+Net loss available to common stockholders \$ (70,083) \$

+Loss per share:

+Loss per share, basic and diluted(1) \$ (0.96) \$

+Weighted average number of common stock, basic and diluted 72 2,765,366

+Pro Forma net loss per share, basic and diluted (unaudited)(1) \$ \$

+Pro Forma weighted average shares of common stock outstanding, basic and diluted (unaudited)

-- (1) See Note 13 to our financial statements for the six months ended June 30, 2020 appearing at the end of this prospectus for further details on the calculation of basic and diluted net loss per share attributable to common stockholders. - (2) See Note 15 to our financial statements for the year ended December 31, 2019 appearing at the end of this prospectus for further details on the calculation of basic and diluted net loss per share attributable to common stockholders.
+(1) See Note 12 to our financial statements for the year ended December 31, 2018 appearing at the end of this prospectus for further details on the calculation of basic and diluted net loss per share attributable to common stockholders.

-As of June 30, 2020
+As of December 31, 2019

-Consolidated Balance Sheet Data: Pro Forma

-(U.S. dollars in thousands except share and per share data) Actual Pro Forma(2) As Adjusted(3)
+Consolidated Balance Sheet Data: (U.S. dollars in thousands except share and per share data) Actual Pro Forma(2) Pro Forma As Adjusted(3)

-Cash and cash equivalents \$ 76,280 76,280 164,792
+Cash and cash equivalents \$

-Working capital(1) 77,226 77,226 165,738
+Working capital(1)

-Total assets 168,819 168,819 257,331
+Total assets

-Warrant liability 3,943 3,943 3,943

-Long-term debt, net 192,518 192,518 192,518
+Long-term debt, net of current portion

-Convertible preferred stock 434,011
+Convertible preferred stock

-Total stockholders' (deficit) equity (483,362) (49,351) 39,161
+Total stockholders' (deficit) equity

-- (1) We define working capital as current assets less current liabilities. - (2) The pro forma balance sheet data give effect (i) the conversion of all outstanding shares of our convertible preferred immediately prior to the closing of this offering into 38,771,766 shares of common stock and (ii) the payment of an accrued dividend to holders of our convertible preferred stock in the aggregate amount of 11,751,763 shares of our common stock which becomes due and payable to such holders upon the conversion of their convertible preferred stock upon the closing of this offering. - (3) The proforma as adjusted balance sheet data give further effect to our issuance and sale of 4,651,163 shares of our common stock in this offering at an assumed initial public offering price of \$21.50 per share (which is the midpoint of the price range set forth on the cover page of this prospectus) after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) We define working capital as current assets less current liabilities. - (2) The pro forma balance sheet data give effect (i) the conversion of all outstanding shares of our convertible preferred immediately prior to the closing of this offering into shares of common stock and (ii) the payment of an accrued dividend to holders of our convertible preferred stock in the aggregate amount of shares of our common stock which becomes due and payable to such holders upon the conversion of their convertible preferred stock upon the closing of this offering. - (3) The pro forma as adjusted balance sheet data give further effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share (which is the midpoint of the price range set forth on the cover page of this prospectus) after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.